Kristaal/ecommerce-website/README.md

 </details>

 ### Checkout
-  - Allows the user to purchase items in their basket.
+  - Allows the user to purchase items in their bag.
   - User stories covered:

 <details><summary>See feature images</summary>